Abortion opponents savor victory in Alabama rally

 MONTGOMERY, Ala.
-(AP) — Abortions opponents held a rally at the Alabama Capitol, savoring victory as Alabama and other states seek stringent abortion bans.
+(AP) — Abortion opponents held a rally at the Alabama Capitol, savoring victory after the state’s governor signed the nation’s most stringent abortion ban into law last week.

-Kristan Hawkins of Students for Life of America said the Wednesday rally was to celebrate the passage of the Alabama law and to thank lawmakers.
+Kristan Hawkins of Students for Life of America said Wednesday’s rally was to celebrate the law’s passage and thank legislators.

-Gov. Kay Ivey signed legislation that would outlaw abortion in most cases.
+Gov. Kay Ivey signed the legislation that would outlaw abortion in most cases.
 It hasn’t taken effect and is expected to be blocked as a legal challenge plays out.

 Standing in front of the banner, “Pro-Life Pro-Woman,” speakers said they are gaining momentum in the fight against abortion.